gSchool/angular-11-curriculum/02-project-1/06-project.md

 Steps:

 1. Create your own project from scratch
-1. Find a gitlab-ci.yaml file that will support your project's tech.
-Here is a [folder] containing starter gitlab-ci.yaml files that support Java Spring, Angular, and Python projects.
+1. Find or build a gitlab-ci.yaml file that will support your project's tech.
+You are free to use examples from the previous videos.
-1. Configure GitLab to contain environment variables to support PCF, Surge, Firebase, or whichever hosting platform where your deployed code will live
+1. Configure GitLab to contain environment variables to support continous delivery onto Heroku
 1. Push your code to GitLab and watch the pipelines commence
-1. Analyze, debug, and modify scripts as needed until all pipelines are passing
+1. Analyze, debug, and modify scripts as needed until all pipelines are passing and the new code to your project is pushed to Heroku after all pipelines pass.

 ### !challenge